 The thing I found the most challenging being a single parent family is the isolation.
 I tried to get out at least every other day, even if it was just for a walk to remind myself there’s whole world out there.
 It was (and still is) hard not having someone to share all the little things my two girls get up to.
 I share the big stuff with family and friends of course, but there is so much to get excited about each day.

 While it certainly wasn’t my plan A to have children on my own, I absolutely wouldn’t change it for the world.
-I have two beautiful girls who are now 5 and I am proud to say are kind, respectful and full of life.
+I have two beautiful girls who are now 6 and I am proud to say they are kind, respectful, and full of life.

-Spend time with a mum with multiples before you have your babies – they have invaluable info that singleton mums aren’t able to offer.
+- Spend time with a mama with multiples before you have your babies – they have invaluable info that singleton mums aren’t able to offer.

-Be organised and plan ahead as much as you can
+- Be organized and plan ahead as much as you can

-If you have access to one, visit a family centre if you have any feeding, settling, sleeping issues or even if you just feel overwhelmed by it all.
+- If you have access to one, visit a family center if you have any feeding, settling, sleeping issues, or even if you just feel overwhelmed by it all.

 - Join your local Multiples Club and sign up to any Twin Mum Facebook Groups you can find.
 You can post questions you have and the advice you get back is incredible.
 We have an amazingly supportive Facebook Group so feel free to join us – we would love to support you.